-This pen is great for both calligraphy and hand lettering.
-It’s a dual tip brush that.
-The Kuretake #55 has an ultra-thin nip on one side and a fat nip on the one side.
+This pen is excellent for both calligraphy and hand lettering.
+It’s a dual-tip brush.
+The Kuretake #55 has an ultra-thin nip and a fat nip on one side.

 The thin nip is ideal for writing and journaling.
-The skinny tip makes it easy to write in small letters.
+In addition, the skinny tip makes it easy to write in small letters.

-The fat nip is great for practicing up- and downstrokes.
-Because of it’s flexibility and thickness you are able to achieve a painterly look.
+The fat nip is excellent for practicing up and downstrokes.
+Because of its flexibility and thickness, you can achieve a painterly look.

-Like with any thicker tip it takes a little bit of practice to get used to.
+Like with any thicker tip, it takes a little practice to get used to.
 The ink is highly pigmented.
-Overall the Kuretake #55 is an awesome pen and fit for gift ideas for stationery lovers.
+Overall the Kuretake #55 is a fantastic pen and fit for gift ideas for stationery lovers.

-So far I have found that their pens and markers are of excellent quality.
-The Medium Tip Brush Pen is great for both calligraphy and hand-lettering.
+So far, I have found that their pens and markers are excellent.
+For example, the Medium Tip Brush Pen is great for calligraphy and hand-lettering.

-This pen is also useful for somebody who wants to learn Kanji (the Japanese style of writing).
-But even if you are ‘just‘ a fellow pen enthusiast like me, you’ll be very happy working with this pen.
+This pen is also helpful for somebody who wants to learn Kanji (Japanese writing style).
+But even if you are ‘just‘ a fellow pen enthusiast like me, you’ll be thrilled working with this pen.

 I recommend using an inexpensive set of eye droppers.
 You can use these brushes with watercolors or with ink.
 The advantage of a water brush over a regular paint brush is that simple.

-And at moderate use the ink lasts for months.
-These disposable fountain pens also come in a very pretty teal color.
+And at moderate use, the ink lasts for months.
+These disposable fountain pens also come in a beautiful teal color.